abdelrahman-t/rl/README.md

 # rl
-reinforcement learning applied on unmanned aerial vehicles
+Reinforcement learning applied on vehicles based on Microsoft AirSim